 We are developing Zoraxel for treatment of erectile dysfunction.
 Zoraxel is an immediate release formulation of clavulanic acid, the same active ingredient found in our product candidate Serdaxin.
-The Phase IIa proof of concept clinical trial of Zoraxel is complete with positive results and the Phase IIb trial will commence in 2011.
-Rexahn's decision to move forward with the Phase IIb trial is supported by data from the Phase IIa proof of concept, randomized, double blind, placebo controlled and dose ranging (5 mg, 10 mg, 15 mg) study of 39 erectile dysfunction patients (ages of 18 to 65) treated with Zoraxel.
+The Phase IIa proof of concept, completed with positive results, was a randomized, double blind, placebo controlled and dose ranging (5 mg, 10 mg, 15 mg) study of 39 erectile dysfunction patients (ages of 18 to 65) treated with Zoraxel.
 The Phase IIa study was completed in May 2009 and demonstrated that Zoraxel consistently improved International Index of Erectile Function, ("IIEF"), scores of treated subjects.
 The Phase IIa study results showed treatment with 15mg of Zoraxel at week 8 improving subjects' IIEF-EF scores by 6.5, a value obtained from the changes from the baseline between scores of 15 mg of Zoraxel (5.3) and the placebo group (-1.2).
 Furthermore, the study showed among treated subjects a dose dependent treatment effect with improved erectile function and quality of life measures.
 The study also showed Zoraxel to be well tolerated in the patients in the study with no serious adverse events reported.
 To examine the clinical relevance of Zoraxel as an erectile dysfunction drug, an "effect size" analysis has been conducted.
 Effect size ("ES") is a data analysis index developed by Dr. Jacob Cohen of New York University and is derived from the improvement in IIEF mean score for the treatment group minus the improvement in IIEF mean score of the placebo group over the treatment period, divided by the standard deviation of the entire sample at baseline.
 An ES value greater than 0.80 is deemed "a considerable change" under the ES criteria.
 The ES for IIEF-EF and IIEF-intercourse satisfaction indices of Zoraxel (2.59 and 0.88, respectively) were larger than 0.80, suggesting a considerable change in sexual experiences in Zoraxel-treated patients based on the ES criteria.
-The Phase IIb study is designed to assess Zoraxel's efficacy in approximately 225 male subjects, ages 18 to 65, with ED.
-The double blind, randomized, placebo-controlled, 12-week study will include IIEF, Sexual Encounter Profile questions 2 (Penetration) & 3 (Sexual Intercourse) survey, as primary endpoints following treatment with Zorazel at 25 and 50 mg doses.
-The Phase IIb study is expected to begin in the second half of 2011 and the preliminary data is expected to be available in 2012.
-The study will be conducted at multiple sites in the United States.
+The Phase IIb study is designed to assess Zoraxel's efficacy in approximately 150 male subjects, ages 18 to 70, with ED.
+The double blind, randomized, placebo-controlled, 12week study will include IIEF as the primary endpoint following treatment with Zoraxel at 25 and 50 mg doses.
+The Phase IIb study is expected to begin in the first half of 2012.
+However, given the recently reported results of the Serdaxin Phase IIb clinical trial, we are currently evaluating how to proceed with the Phase IIb study for Zoraxel.

-Through June 30, 2011, the costs incurred for development of Zoraxel to date have been approximately \$1,200,000.
-We currently estimate that these Phase IIb studies will require approximately \$4,500,000 throughout the remainder of 2011 and 2012.
+Through September 30, 2011, the costs incurred for development of Zoraxel to date have been approximately \$1,200,000.
+We currently estimate that these Phase IIb studies will require approximately \$3,000,000 throughout the remainder of 2011 and 2012.